 The National Institute of Standards and Technology (NIST) has established a website: (healthcare.nist.gov) to support the HIT developer community.
 The site has a number of tools and related materials to assist implementers with the development and testing of software in preparation for ONC Certification.

-To support the Laboratory Messaging community, a repository has been established to function as a dynamic library of V2.x.x example messages, technical corrections, and other materials with the intent of providing continuous growth of resources without being time bound to future publications of this guide.
+To support the Laboratory Messaging community, a repository has been established to function as a dynamic library of V2.x example messages, technical corrections, and other materials with the intent of providing continuous growth of resources without being time bound to future publications of this guide.

-The repository is available at <<LINK>>
+The repository is available at <<Future Nist LINK>>

 Additional Implementation Guidance – Reflex And Culture/Susceptibility Testing